influxdata/docs.influxdata.com-ARCHIVE/content/platform/faq/_index.md

 [Why shouldn't I just use a relational database?](#why-shouldn-t-i-just-use-a-relational-database)

 ## What is time series data?
-Time-series data is a series of data points each associated with a specific time.
+Time series data is a series of data points each associated with a specific time.
 Examples include:

 - Server performance metrics